Frankfurt

 Frankfurt was a city state, the Free City of Frankfurt, for nearly five centuries, and was one of the most important cities of the Holy Roman Empire, as a site of Imperial coronations; it lost its sovereignty upon the collapse of the empire in 1806, regained it in 1815 and then lost it again in 1866, when it was annexed (though neutral) by the Kingdom of Prussia.
 It has been part of the state of Hesse since 1945.
 Frankfurt is culturally, ethnically and religiously diverse, with half of its population, and a majority of its young people, having a migrant background.
 A quarter of the population consists of foreign nationals, including many expatriates.
-In 2015, Frankfurt was home to 1909 ultra high-net-worth individuals, the sixth-highest number of any city.
-As of 2017, Frankfurt is the 14th wealthiest city in the world.
+In 2015, Frankfurt was home to 1,909 ultra high-net-worth individuals, the sixth-highest number of any city.